Logo

 All in all, Euro 2012 has been like a much needed pre-season warm-up / confidence booster for some of Liverpool’s best players, who I’m sure were reeling from the disappointment of a horrid season gone by.
 The fact that it ended prematurely for all of our outfield players is icing on the cake.

-That being said, I still wish Pepe Reina all the best as his reach the final of yet another tournament.
+That being said, I still wish Pepe Reina all the best as his Spain reach the final of yet another tournament.
 Let’s hope also that the good form our players have shown internationally carries on at club level when pre-season training under our new manager begins.

 YNWA.